 Daniel Lichter (co-chair), Christopher Wildeman (co-chair), Erin York Cornwell, Matthew Hall

 Institutions and Inequality in Childhood and the Transition to Adulthood: The Consequences of Criminal Justice and Child Welfare System Contact

-My dissertation uses quantitative methods and a combination of survey-based and administrative data to examine the intersection of family life with the criminal justice and child welfare systems and its implications for racial/ethnic inequality in child and adolescent wellbeing.
-In the first chapter, I analyze the National Survey of Child and Adolescent Wellbeing II to determine whether foster care placement affects children’s likelihood of experiencing instability in social contexts, using a propensity-based strategy to account for selection into foster care placement.
-In the second chapter, I conduct a life table analysis of the 1997 National Longitudinal Survey of Youth to illustrate how the inclusion of institutionalization (i.e. incarceration, military service, higher education attendance) as a home-leaving pathway impacts estimates of the timing of first departures from the parental home in the transition to adulthood, and differentially so across social groups.
-Finally, in the third chapter, I use linked New York City administrative records and a quasi-experimental research design to estimate the casual effect of paternal incarceration on early life health outcomes.
+My dissertation explores the consequences of criminal justice and child welfare system involvement for family life and inequality in early life.
+In the first chapter, I analyze the National Survey of Child and Adolescent Wellbeing to determine whether foster care placement affects children’s likelihood of experiencing instability in their care and living arrangements, using inverse propensity weighting to account for children’s differential risk of foster care placement.
+Next, I use life table analysis of the 1997 National Longitudinal Survey of Youth to illustrate how the inclusion of institutions (i.e. incarceration, military, higher education) as home-leaving contexts impacts estimates of the timing and cumulative risk of first home-leaving in the transition to adulthood, and differentially so across social groups.
+In the third chapter, I use linked New York City administrative records and several research designs to investigate the possibly causal relationship between paternal incarceration and infant health.